basecamp/policies/privacy/index.md

 We also log full IP addresses used to sign up a product account.
 We keep this record forever because they are used to mitigate spammy signups.

-Web analytics data — described further below — are also tied temporarily to IP addresses to assist with troubleshooting cases.
+Web analytics data — described further in the Website Interactions section — are also tied temporarily to IP addresses to assist with troubleshooting cases.
 We blind all web analytics data after 30 days.

 ### Website interactions